jolpica/jolpica-f1/README.md

 - Brazil 1962 had no second place
 - Drivers scored 1/7 of a point in 1954 British Grand Prix

+# Differences to Ergast API

+- No support for XML
+- /results
+    - positionText no longer has "N" as a possible value, "R" is used instead.
+    - The Time.time key will always 3 digits after decimal points (using trailing zeros).
+    - Time.time is generated from Time.millis so they will now always be consistent.

 # Develipment